Jerusalem Gunman Killed By Law Enforcement - Police - UrduPoint

 Jerusalem Gunman Killed By Law Enforcement - Police

+The initial investigation suggests that a sole gunman carried out the attack in East Jerusalem, the Israel Police said, adding that the attacker has been neutralized

-MOSCOW (UrduPoint News / Sputnik - 28th January, 2023) It appears that there is only one suspect in the attack in East Jerusalem, the Israel Police said, adding that the attacker has been neutralized.
+MOSCOW (UrduPoint News / Sputnik - 28th January, 2023) The initial investigation suggests that a sole gunman carried out the attack in East Jerusalem, the Israel Police said, adding that the attacker has been neutralized.

 On Friday, the police reported a terrorist attack at a synagogue in East Jerusalem.
 Local media reported that at least eight people were killed and 10 others were injured as a result of the shooting in the Neve Yaakov neighborhood.
 The Israel Police said that seven people were killed in the attack.